Risso’s Dolphin Facts

 - As many as 30,000 of the Grampus griseus appear to inhabit one specific area alone.
 That region consists of the ocean waters adjacent to the coast of California, United States, alone.

 Risso’s Dolphin Physical Description

 Sexual Dimorphism is present among the Risso’s Dolphin, but only to a small extent.
 The males are slightly greater, attaining a length of as much as 12.5 ft (3.8 m).
 They sometimes weigh as much as 1,100 lb (500 kg) but average only about 659 lb (300 kg).
 That is a big dolphin.

 The flippers are comparatively long and slender in shape.
 The head is much more rounded than that of most dolphins, with a distinctive crease in the sonar-detecting organ known as the melon.

-In addition, the natural coloring is primarily a dark gray.
+In addition, its natural coloring is primarily a dark gray.
 However, adults often display extensive white patches, as a result of scarring from encounters with prey and potential predators.